Website User Interface (UI)

 - Other actions include following us on social media, visiting our blog or visiting our YouTube page

-- Clear map of your website’s structure with wireframes to accompany the layout.
+- Clear map of website’s structure with wireframes to accompany the layout.
 Wireframes may include homepage, content navigation page and content presentation templates.

 FRIEND'S EMAIL ADDRESS